 Here are 5 simple cyber security steps you can take now.

 It may sound like a techie term but firewalls are everywhere and if configured properly provide a first line of defence.

 Start at the boundary of your network, the point at which you connect to the internet.
-Most SMEs with have a router with a built in firewall.
+Most SMEs have a router with a built-in firewall.
 This is the box that the telephone line or cable connects to.

 Make sure you change the default login details for this device, sometimes found printed on the bottom of the device.